apache/incubator-retired-gearpump-site/docs/0.3/how_to_write_a_general_distributed_application.md

 We'll use [Distributed Shell](https://github.com/intel-hadoop/gearpump/tree/master/examples/distributedshell/src/main/scala/org/apache/gearpump/examples/distributedshell) as an example to illustrate how to do that.

+What Distributed Shell do is that user send a shell command to the cluster and the command will the executed on each node, then the result will be return to user.

 ## Maven/Sbt Settings

-What Distributed Shell do is that user send a shell command to the cluster and the command will the executed on each node, then the result will be return to user.
+Repository and library dependencies can be found at [Maven Setting](downloads/downloads/#maven)

 ## Define Executor Class
-In this kind of distributed application, Task is not needed any more because the Executor can take over that role.

 ```scala
 class ShellExecutor(executorContext: ExecutorContext, userConf : UserConfig) extends Actor{